mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 Output similar to the query output on the CLI.

-## Writing data
+## Data formats

 The InfluxDb output node supports a variety of data formats.
-Getting them right can be a bit tricky.
 There are 4 different *shapes* of the message payload supported.
-Here is some Javascript snippets to illustrate the different message payloads supported.
+Here are some Javascript snippets to illustrate the different options:

 ### Single value